Family Law for Same-Sex Couples

 Ending a relationship is hard, but ending a relationship and the law not recognizing your relationship is even harder.
 When a same-sex couple ends their relationship, they face the same issues as a divorcing couple: child custody and visitation, child support, and property division, but will need a knowledgeable attorney that is aware of the laws that affect the glbt community.

 The first foremost option for all same sex couples would be to do preplanning and enter into domestic partnership agreements or cohabitation agreements.
 However, if this was not done we must look to other areas of the law to assist these couples.
 One legal option involves the use of partition actions.
 Partition is the process of dividing jointly owned property, either by permitting one party to purchase the other party's share from the other party or by ordering the sale of the property and dividing the proceeds in proportion to each party's ownership.
-Under Illinois law, a partition action for jointly held real estate or other assets proceeds on a contract or quasi-contract grounds
+A partition action for jointly held real estate or other assets proceeds on a contract or quasi-contract grounds

 Same-Sex Partner Adoptions